 The case to be analyzed will be delivered to the participating teams one (1) week prior to the competition.
 The case vehicle, concerning a distressed company, will describe the company and the industry in which it operates.
 It will present the challenges facing the decision-makers in determining the appropriate restructuring steps to take.

 Ancillary information about the company, industry and market data and some basic restructuring and bankruptcy principles will be provided in the case vehicle.
 The case competition is not intended to be a fact-finding exercise for the teams.
 The material included in the case vehicle is meant to provide all the information required for the case, and information or facts outside the case materials should not be considered (and will not be considered by the judges if presented).

 You will be asked at the competition to certify that the work product submitted is only that of your team and its members.

 As stated in the case materials and as reflected on the competition schedule, the competition will consist of submitting written materials and making presentations, as advisors to the company, to separate panels of judges.
-The competition will be conducted on one day (Friday, November 9).
+The competition will be conducted in one day (Friday, November 15).
 All teams will be required to submit the written materials and participate in the first two rounds of presentations.
-Following the completion of the second round of presentations, the judges will meet and consider the performance of the teams considering both the written materials and the presentations.
-The top three (3) teams will be announced at the end of the lunch break and will proceed to the final presentation of the competition (presentations to start approximately one hour after the announcement of the finalists).
+Following the completion of the second round of presentations, the judges will meet and consider the performance of the teams, considering both the written materials and the presentations.
+The top three (3) teams will be announced at the end of the lunch break and will proceed to the final presentation of the competition (presentations are to start approximately one hour after the announcement of the finalists).
 At the end of the final presentations, the judges will rank the final three teams and announce the winning team at the closing reception.
-Teams that are not invited to participate in the finals presentations are encouraged to attend the finals presentations.
+Teams that are not invited to participate in the final presentations are encouraged to attend the final presentations.